MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 04/02-MiniLab_Enable Azure AD Self-Service Password Reset.md

 >**Note**
 When you test the self-service password reset, use a non-administrator account.
 Admins are always enabled for self-service password reset and are required to use two authentication methods to reset their password.

-1. To see the manual registration process, open a new browser window in InPrivate or incognito mode, and browse to [https://aka.ms/ssprsetup](https://aka.ms/ssprsetup).
+1. For the manual registration process, open a new browser window in InPrivate or incognito mode, and browse to [https://aka.ms/ssprsetup](https://aka.ms/ssprsetup).
 Users should be directed to this registration portal when they next sign in.

 1. Sign in with a non-administrator test user, such as `testuser`, and register your authentication method's contact information.